ariedov/csharp_experiments/README.md

 The question is: how the stack trace is affected if we throw an exception, catch it for logging and then rethrow.

+The answer:

-The answer: the rethrown exception is having its own stack trace and knows nothing about the previous one.
+1. If the exception is rethrown explicitly via `throw exception;` the stack trace is erased.
+2. If the exception is rethrown via `throw;` the stacktrace is preserved.